Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 It helps to isolate this code into it's own place, which we can do with transformers.

 Transformers are effectively classes containing a ``transform`` method that "transforms" a raw argument value into a new value.

-Making one is done by inherting from :class:`.app_commands.Transformer` and overriding the :meth:`~.Transformer.transform` method:
+To make one, inherit from :class:`.app_commands.Transformer` and override the :meth:`~.Transformer.transform` method:

 .. code-block:: python